UModeler/UModeler.Sphinx.Doc/UModelerLite.rst

 Introduction
 ===============

-UModeler Lite includes core functionality so that you can experience of the power and conveience of UModeler.
+UModeler Lite includes core functionality of UModeler so that you can experience of the power and conveience of it.

 ----------------------------------------------------------------------------------------------------------------------